ashismo/ashismo.github.com/_posts/spring/2015-05-22-Important-Concepts-of-the-Spring-Framework.md

  * **Lightweight:** Spring is light weight.
 The basic version of the Spring framework is around 2MB
  * **Dependency Injection/Inversion of Control (IoC):** This helps to achieve loose coupling by wiring of independent components/objects
- *  **Spring Container:** containsand manages the lifecycle of the application objects
+ *  **Spring Container:** contains and manages the lifecycle of the application objects
  *  **Transaction Management:** Spring supports the transaction management i.e. JDBC operation, File uploading, Exception Handling etceither by spring annotation or bean configuration
  *  **Spring MVC:** Spring MVC can be used to create Web application as well as restful webservices which is capable of returning XML or JSON response
  *  **Exception Handling:** Spring provides a convenient API to translate technology specific exceptions (thrown by JDBC, Hibernate etc) into consistent unchecked exceptions